baneDD/dev-env-setup/README.md

 Note that localhost above can be replaced with another name assuming that it's added to the hostfile.
 Additionally, it the tools are hosted on a separate server, they can be served under a different domain name with a single IP address.

+### Jenkins

+[Jenkins](https://jenkins.io/) is an open source automation server.
+Jenkins provides hundreds of plugins to support building, deploying and automating any project.